 - Balsamic Vinegar and honey – mix 3 tablespoons of honey with 3 tablespoons of balsamic vinegar and toss the Brussels sprouts into the mixture right after baking.

 - Garlic – add 1 or 2 tablespoons of garlic powder to the Brussels sprouts before roasting.

 - Hot Pepper Flakes – add 1 teaspoon if hot pepper flakes to the Brussels sprouts before roasting.

 Like any other vegetable, this one is best to be washed.
 To clean them, trim the ends and rinse in a large bowl of cold water.
 The dust or any sediments will float to the bottom of the bowl.
 Once rinsed, transfer them to a colander and pat dry before cooking.

 Like cabbage, broccoli, cauliflower, and other vegetables from the same family, brussels sprouts can be eaten raw for most people.
 However, some people experience gas and bloating from difficult-to-digest when eating them.
 Hence, is best and easier to digest once cooked.

 - Use fresh and organic brussel sprouts.
 Also, try to pick larger sized Brussels sprouts, because you will cut them in half.
 Similarly, when cooking them they will reduce in size, so is best to use larger sized sprouts.

 - When roasting the brussel sprouts is best to place them directly on a metal baking sheet without any foil or paper.
 This will make them crispier and crunchier.

 - Don’t overcrowd your pan.
-Make sure there is some space between them so they cook evenly and have room to breath.
+Make sure there is some space between them so they cook evenly and have room to breathe.
 Otherwise, they will steam and won’t be as crunchy.

-- Is best to keep them cut side down when roasting.
+- It is best to keep them cut side down when roasting.